jlouiss/Today-I-learned/README.md

 After completing the challenge I decided to keep the pace and study or code for at least one hour everyday.

 ---
+###[119] - 2018-10-16
+M3W3: Learnt about PanResponder and gestures, then how to persist a redux store with redux-persist

 ### [118] - 2018-10-15
 M3W3: React native alerts and animations.